 This contribution originates from the misalignment of the testing direction and the beam peak direction of the receiving antenna due to imperfect rotation operation.
 The pointing misalignment may happen in both azimuth and vertical directions and the effect of the misalignment depends highly on the beamwidth of the beam under test.
 The same level of misalignment results in a larger measurement error for a narrower beam.

-A1-3 Quality of quiet zone
+A1-3 Quality of quiet zone (normal test conditions)

 This contribution originates from a reflectivity level of an anechoic chamber.
 The reflectivity level is determined from the average standard deviation of the electric field in the quiet zone.
 By repeating a free space VSWR measurement in 15° grid in elevation and azimuth, 264 standard deviation values in both polarizations are determined.
 From these values an average standard deviation of electric field in the quiet zone can be calculated from the equation: